Louis Piquett: Defense of Dillinger

 In 1934, Piquett defended Dillinger in Crown Point, Indiana.
 He successfully argued that Dillinger should be allowed to appear in court free of shackles and without armed guards present.
 After Dillinger's dramatic pre-trial escape, an investigation by the state of Indiana revealed Piquett's complicity.

 Criminal charges

 In January 1935, Piquett was charged with harboring the fugitive Dillinger and of conspiring with a number of others, including two doctors, to hide Dillinger while he underwent plastic surgery.
 He was acquitted after less than four hours of deliberation.
 During this trial he was called "the brains of the Dillinger mob."

 In May 1935, he was convicted of harboring Dillinger associate Homer Van Meter, fined $10,000, and served time in the United States Penitentiary, Leavenworth.
 Piquett appealed his sentence all the way up to the Supreme Court of the United States, which denied certiorari in 1936.
 He was pardoned for this crime in 1951 by President Harry Truman.

+Early life

+Born in Benton, Wisconsin, he hopped trains to California sometime around 1900 where he enrolled in Stanford University and was a stand out on the track team.
+He then had a successful stint as a professional boxer, using the prize money to open a cigar shop on Market Street in San Francisco.
+Wiped out by the 1906 San Francisco earthquake and subsequent fire he returned home to Wisconsin, married and moved to Chicago.

 Death

 He died in Chicago in 1951.
+He is buried in Hillside cemetery in Platteville, Wisconsin.